My experiences with different boats on 3-9 month Expeditions !

 Klepper Aerius II Quattro XT

-Low payload, far less than Feathercraft K 2 or Nautiraid Grand Raid 520.
+Low payload, far less than the Feathercraft K 2 or Nautiraid Grand Raid 520.

-At high waves the boat passes like a submarine through the waves, always an extremely wet ride!
+When the waves are high, the boat goes through them like a submarine.
+It is always an extremely wet ride!

-The boat had after approx. 3500Km on the Yukon River many severe quirks and scratches in the hypalon skin, the keel strips had also come loose !
+After about 3500km on the Yukon River the boat had a lot of scratches in the hypalon skin.
+Also the keel strips had come loose!

 My conclusion:

-Very bad Hypalon quality and absolutely overpriced as a new boat !
+Very poor Hypalon quality and totally overpriced as a new boat!

-I've heard that Klepper is now produced by Wayland in Poland if that's true then new Kleppers are finally done for me because that doesn't justify the extremely high purchase price anymore!
+I have heard that Klepper is now produced by Wayland in Poland.
+If this is true, then new Kleppers are finally finished for me, because the extremely high purchase price is no longer justified!

 Nautiraid Grand Raid II 520 Expedition